ViniSpeck/ViniSpeck/README.md

 ## 📚 Learning
 - Any musical instrument I can get my hands on
-- Trading strategies @ r/algotrading
+- Stock exchange strategies
 - AI stuff
+- Keeping up with new big data trends

 ## 🎵 Spotify status